About Vetrarakstur

 Our mission

-Vetrarakstur (Icelandic for "winter driving") exists to give every driver in Iceland — whether a lifelong resident, a new arrival, or a visitor exploring the country by car — the practical, up-to-date information they need to drive safely and confidently.
+Vetrarakstur (Icelandic for "winter driving") exists to give every driver in Iceland — whether a lifelong resident, a new arrival, or a visitor — the practical, up-to-date information they need to drive safely and confidently.

 We believe that better-informed drivers make Iceland's roads safer for everyone.
-That's why everything we publish is free, written in plain English, and grounded in real experience.
+That's why everything we publish is free, written in plain language, and grounded in real experience.

 What we cover